Gennadiyev/KookBotX/readme.md

 ```

 > [!WARNING]
 > KookBotX is built upon a customized `khl.py` - we modified some code in the library.
 We are not associated with the original author of `khl.py`.
-If you use this version of `khl.py`, you should NOT bother the original author with any issues you encounter.
-Instead, feel free to open an issue in this repository.
+If you use this version of `khl.py`, please refrain from contacting the original author of khl.py with issues related to this modified version.

 ### Running the bot

+On Linux, run:

 ```
-TOKEN=<REPLACE_WITH_YOUR_BOT_TOKEN> python main.py
+TOKEN=<REPLACE_WITH_YOUR_BOT_TOKEN> python3 main.py
 ```

 ## Contributing